Beijing's regulatory crackdown hit stocks in China and the US - KTVZ

 “We are committed to improving our compliance standards to protect the rights of our stakeholders, which include delivery riders,” it added.
 “We believe that the publication of the new guidelines will beneﬁt the healthy development of China’s internet industry as a whole.”

 Other tech giants’ stocks dropped, too.
-Shares of China’s two most valuable companies, Alibaba and Tencent, also slid over the past 24 hours, with Alibaba closing down 6.4% in Hong Kong on Monday and falling another 4.6% on Tuesday.
-Tencent dropped 7% in Hong Kong on Tuesday, also extending Monday declines.
+Shares of China’s two most valuable companies, Alibaba and Tencent, slid over the past 48 hours, with Alibaba closing down 6.4% in Hong Kong on Monday and falling another 6.4% on Tuesday.

-The Hang Seng TECH Index, a Nasdaq-like technology index that tracks the largest tech firms trading in Hong Kong, fell 4.5% on Tuesday, bucking the regional trend among many major indexes.
+Tencent’s declines over the past two days, meanwhile, have erased more than $100 billion from its market value.

+As its shares tumbled, the company’s WeChat messaging platform announced Tuesday that it would suspend all new user registrations until early August.
+It said the move was related to an upgrade of its security systems, in accordance with “relevant laws and regulations.”

-Tencent was hit by a regulatory order over the weekend to scrap its plan to acquire another music streaming player, China Music Corporation.
-Regulators cited competition concerns, noting that Tencent has already long been leading the market.
+Tencent was also hit by a regulatory order over the weekend to scrap its plan to acquire another music streaming player, China Music Corporation.
+Regulators cited competition concerns, noting that the Shenzhen-based tech giant has already long been leading the market.

 Tencent said in a statement Saturday that it “fully” accepted the decision, and would “strictly follow the regulatory requirements.”
 It also pledged to “fulfill our social responsibilities and contribute to healthy competition in the market.”